MIT-Emerging-Talent/ET6-foundations-group-15/collaboration/learning_goals.md

 - Master the principles of documenting and testing, with a focus on Test-Driven Development (TDD).
 - Enhance proficiency in Python programming and deepen understanding of its concepts.

+### **Asia**
+- Navigating a new platform.
+- Trying to fulfill requirements in spite of personal challenges.
+- Gain experience working with GitHub even if small.